Java-class/TR-Candlestick/README.md

 choice for building complex systems like the Candlestick System.

 Spring Boot, a popular Java framework, is utilized to provide a streamlined development experience.
-It offers a wide range of features, such as dependency injection, auto-configuration, and integrated testing capabilities.
+It offers a wide range of features, such as dependency injection, autoconfiguration, and integrated testing capabilities.
 With Spring Boot, developers can rapidly build and deploy WebSocket-based applications, reducing development time and effort.

 To store and retrieve instrument and quote data efficiently, the Candlestick System employs Redis, an in-memory data